Teanlouise/Travel-Inspiration/README.md

 ![travel_inspiration](https://user-images.githubusercontent.com/19520346/69196910-9c563600-0b7b-11ea-9ece-85f2cd14cff0.PNG)

-This is a travel destination recommender program submitted as Assignment 1 for CSSE1001 at UQ.
+Using Python, I developed a travel destination recommendation program demonstrating the use of control structures and functional decomposition.
+It was submitted as Assignment 1 for CSSE1001 at UQ.
+Software design choices and documentation were a key aspect of the grading criteria.

 _destination.py, destination.csv and specifications are the property of University of Queensland_